 “As a client one of the most important roles you have is deciding how the project is going to run.
 Get it right and the whole experience can be a real pleasure.
 Get it wrong and it can wreck lives, marriages, financial security and every dream you’ve had for the place.”Kevin McCloud

-The decision on how your project is going to run is critical but you don’t have to go it alone.
-Very few people have the skills and experience to manage a major building project without help from others.
+The decision on how your project is going to run is critical, but you don’t have to go it alone.
+Few people have the skills and experience to manage a major building project without help from others.
 It makes sense to surround yourselves with experts and create the best team so that you do get it right!

 Who should be Your Project’s Construction Manager?

-Fundamentally, someone has to co-ordinate, monitor and control the time, cost, quality and risk of the building project.
+Someone has to co-ordinate, monitor and control the time, cost, quality and risk of your building project.
 This role is the Construction Manager.
 Here’s a glimpse of what’s involved, to help you determine who might best be to carry out Construction Management services for your building project…